mymonero/mymonero-app-js/README.md

 #### iOS - Simulator

-*Causes the Safari Web Inspector to be shown and attached to the Simulator app's WebView*
+*Causes the Safari Web Inspector to be shown and attached to the Simulator app's WebView (Update: inspector auto-open now commented due to conflict with web workers, see #63)*

 `bin/start_dev_cordova_ios_sim`